 LC Fines Herbes Note

-Fines herbes is a mixture of fresh parsley, chives, tarragon, and chervil.
-At least 2 of the herbs should be fresh and the others can be dried if fresh are not available.
+Fines herbes is a mixture of parsley, chives, tarragon, and chervil, preferably fresh but dried will suffice quite nice.
 Unlike that other French mainstay, bouquet garni, fines herbes don’t require a long simmer.
 A short cooking time is all they need to impart their glorious flavor.

 Snails with Walnuts Recipe

 - 3 H, 35 M